gearglow/ReptiliaWithATwist/The List.md

-Despite managing to keep from squeezing her eyes shut, Hermione maintained a death-grip on Elysia's neck despite the wandless sticking charm as she and Robbie, also shifted to hippogriff, flew around the property.
+Despite managing to keep from squeezing her eyes shut, Hermione maintained a death-grip on Elysia's neck despite the wandless sticking charm on her jeans as the girls and Robbie, also shifted to hippogriff, flew around the property.

 Most of the land was sectioned off for crops, though the fields had obviously lain fallow for a long time.
 In the middle of the property, though, hidden behind the cottage, was a rusted and overgrown quidditch pitch and a ramshackle broom-shed.